 (La spezia District)

 IAT/Pro Loco, Piazza Castello

 Varese takes its name from the Vara river that crosses the borgo and whose ancient name was Baron.

-Varese is a town worth visiting, wandering along the paths that follow the ancient medieval roads and the river, that become paths surrounded by the woods on the rolling hills and up to the peaks of the surrounding mountains.
+The best way to visit Varese Ligure is wandering along the paths that follow the ancient medieval roads and the river, surrounded by the woods on the rolling hills and climbing up to the peaks of the surrounding mountains.

 The Church of San Giovanni Battista was built in 1648; it preserves a precious alabaster Madonna con Bambino by an English sculptor of the sixteenth century and an eighteenth-century wooden statue of Nostra Signora della Visitazione attributed to Anton Maria Maragliano and object of devotion.

 The late sixteenth-century wooden choir stalls come from the Church and Convent of Santa Croce (1563), of which only the bell tower remains, today called Torre Civica (civic tower).

 Stuccos, frescoes and precious ornaments decorate the seventeenth-century Oratory of Sant Antonio e Rocco, where you will find the processional statue of Christ, gilded golden lanterns, and two golden wooden pastoral staffs preserved.